Congenital Melanocytic Nevi

 Etiology

-CMNs develop in utero from the 5th to the 24th week of gestation due to localized genetic abnormalities with resulting over-proliferation of melanocytes.[5]
-Melonoblasts, the precursor cells to melanocytes, begin migrating from the neural crest to the epidermis between the 8th and 10th gestational weeks.[6]
-A common CMN mutation is N-Ras.
-This is hypothesized to lead to the overproliferation of melanocyte lineage cells and thus the formation of CMNs.[7]
+CMNs develop in utero from the fifth to the 24th week of gestation due to localized genetic abnormalities that result in the over-proliferation of melanocytes.[6]
+Melanoblasts, melanocyte precursors, begin migrating from the neural crest to the epidermis between the eighth and tenth gestational weeks.[7]
+A common CMN mutation is on the NRAS gene, hypothesized to lead to the overproliferation of melanocyte lineage cells and, thus, the CMN formation.[8]
+Dysfunction of the cytokine hepatocyte growth factor, which regulates melanocyte migration and proliferation, has also been implicated in this condition.[9]
+Although some evidence exists of familial etiology, most lesions are presumptively caused by sporadic mutations.
+[7]

 Epidemiology